TaitoUnited/taito-cli/docs/tutorial/01-starting-a-new-project.md

 ## 1. Starting a new project

 ### 1.1.
+Prerequisites

+If you haven't installed Taito CLI yet, read the [introduction](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/01-introduction.md) and [installation](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md) chapters of the Taito CLI manual, and install Taito CLI according to the instructions.

+If you don't have an existing infrastructure running, read the [setting up infrastructure](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md#setting-up-infrastructure) chapter of the Taito CLI manual and set up infrastucture according to the instructions.

+### 1.2.
 Preliminary planning, design and validation

 Normally you would start your project by doing some preliminary business modeling, project planning, and requirements engineering.
 However, these are out of scope for this technology oriented tutorial.